 Professional or institutional investor regulations

-On this website, “professional” or “institutional” investors are those who qualify as a “Professional Client” as defined under the Dubai Financial Services Authority (‘DFSA’) Conduct of Business Rules, COB 2 Client Classification.
+On this website, ‘professional’ or ‘institutional’ investors are those who qualify as a ‘Professional Client’ as defined under the ‘Markets in Financial Instruments Directive’ and implemented into the Financial Conduct Authority Conduct of Business Rules, COBS 3.5 in the United Kingdom.

-- the management company of a regulated pension fund,
+(f) a pension fund or the management company of a pension fund;